-Share the love this year with a Valentine’s Day party.
+Share the love this year with a Valentine's Day party.
+We'll help with recipes and ideas, whether you're hosting kids or adults.

-- Set up an area where guests can create valentines and decorate white paper lunch bags for stashing love notes.
+- DIY Valentines.
+Set up an area where guests can create valentines and decorate white paper lunch bags for stashing love notes.
 Supply paper lace doilies, cupcake liners, colored papers, glue, double-sided tape, pipe cleaners, buttons, yarn, ribbons, scissors, envelopes, pens, pencils, stamps, inks, etc. (Hint: white and silver ink, pencil, and crayon show up beautifully on red and dark pink paper.)

 - Play a game where you stack conversation hearts and award a prize for the highest candy tower left standing.
 Or guess the number of chocolate kisses in a glass jar, with the winner taking the spoils.